Core Module Information

 Learning Outcomes for module:

-LO1: design learning opportunities in social services settings, incorporating relevant legislation, policy and guidance;
+LO1: Design learning opportunities in social services settings, incorporating relevant legislation, policy, codes of practice and ethical principles.

-LO3: examine adult learning theories and how these underpin the creation of a positive learning environment that supports development for students, yourself and others;
+LO2: Examine adult learning theories and critically reflect on how these underpin the creation of a positive learning environment that supports development for students, yourself and others.

-LO4: examine collaborative working relationships with colleagues and other stakeholders to support learners in achieving their learning objectives
+LO3: Examine collaborative working relationships with students, colleagues and other stakeholders and critically reflect on how these support students to achieve their learning objectives.

 Full Details of Teaching and Assessment